-The Issuer will pay each relevant Dealer a commission as agreed between them in respect of Notes subscribed by it.
-The Issuer has agreed to reimburse the Arranger for its expenses incurred in connection with the establishment of the Programme and the Dealers for certain of their activities in connection with the Programme.
-The commissions in respect of an issue of Notes on a syndicated basis will be stated in the relevant Pricing Supplement.
+The Issuer may pay each relevant Dealer a commission as agreed between them in respect of Notes subscribed by it.
+The Issuer has agreed to reimburse the Arranger for its expenses incurred in connection with the update of the Programme and the Dealers for certain of their activities in connection with the Programme.